AntiAvengers/Lycaon/README.md

 Or will you unlock a secret that should have remained lost forever?

 # How to play
-1. Login using your Sui Wallet/Slush
+1. Connect & Login using your Slush wallet
+2. Navigate to our puzzle page
-2. Unlock and solve daily puzzles using Keys and earn Scrolls!
+3. Unlock and solve daily puzzles using Keys and earn Scrolls!
-3. Use the scrolls to summon Sprites at the Fountain!
+4. Use the scrolls to summon Sprites at the Fountain!
 Who knows which Sprite will join you??
-4. Each time you summon a Sprite, you will also receive Shards!
-5. Check out all your Sprites in the Collection!
+5. Check out all your Sprites on the Collection Page!
+You can check out detailed information by clicking on them!
+6. All sprites start off as eggs.
+After some time you can hatch/evolve them in their respective detail page
+7. As long as your sprites are hatched, and are well fed, they will generate shards!
+8. Navigate to the Pantry to buy more food for your sprites!
-6. Go to the marketplace and see which companions other players are selling or looking for!
+9. Go to the marketplace and see which companions other players are selling!

 # FAQ